SpongeBobSun/PoorEdit/README.md

 So here we are.

 I take `Evernote`'s edit widget as a reference.

+I didn't use webview in this widget.

+All code are written in pure Java.

 And I have to say to writing a complex widget like that is so hard for just one guy.

 So,